algorithmica-org/algorithmica/content/english/hpc/simd/reduction.md

 s_i = \sum_{j=0}^{n / 8} a_{8 \cdot j + i }
 $$

 If we store these 8 accumulators in a single 256-bit vector, we can update them all at once by adding consecutive 8-element segments of the array.
-Armed with [the GCC vector extension](../x86-simd) syntax, this is straightforward:
+With [vector extensions](../x86-simd), this is straightforward:

 ```c++
 int sum_simd(v8si *a, int n) {